 Student migrants also impose a cost in lost taxes for the home country, but a large fraction of these costs are offset by reduced claims on the welfare system.
 The overall effects depend on the fraction of returning skilled migrants, the progressivity of the tax system, and the welfare system; but even in countries with high levels of skilled migration, the net fiscal costs are in general quite small .

 Host country effects

-Skilled migrants may affect the labor market outcomes of natives.
-A study of the large inflow of (mostly) educated Russians to Israel found a negative wage effect on natives in the short term but no effect on employment, indicating that high-skilled migrants are a close substitute for high-skilled natives .
+Upon graduating, international students, like any skilled migrants, may affect the labor market outcomes of natives.
+A study of the large inflow of (mostly) educated Russians to Israel finds a negative wage effect on natives in the short term but no effect on employment, indicating that high-skilled migrants are a close substitute for high-skilled natives .
 To protect their wages, native workers might specialize in occupations for which they have a comparative advantage over migrants, such as occupations requiring native-language communication skills, thereby reducing the risk that skilled migrants will move into their fields.

 Limitations and gaps

 Research on student migration is still restricted by data limitations, which impede the determination of causal effects, especially outside the US.
 The data are often at a macro level, tracking flows of students, but very limited at the individual level, especially among pupils who decide not to migrate and remain in their home country.
 This lack of data makes it difficult to understand the determinants of the decision to migrate.